rtCamp/Frappe-Manager/README.md

 - Python 3.11 or higher
 - Docker
-- VSCode (optional, for development features)
+- VSCode or Google Antigravity IDE (optional, for development features)

 ## 🚀 Quick Start